 What the LGS study doesn’t cover

-In the meantime, to complement the DIY method presented by Greenwald and his team, you can use one of the many IoT security solutions such as F-Secure’s SENSE box and Luma’s smart Wi-Fi home router, which offer smart, cloud-based solutions that analyze home network traffic to identify and isolate threats.
+In the meantime, to complement the DIY method presented by Greenwald and his team, you can use one of the many IoT security solutions such as F-Secure’s SENSE box, which offers smart, cloud-based solutions that analyze home network traffic to identify and isolate threats.

 IoT technology has long been renowned for being a tradeoff between utility and privacy.
 With initiatives such as the one introduced by LGS will help reduce the effects of this tradeoff while allowing consumers to take maximum advantage of their smart sensors and appliances.